 What is Autism Spectrum Disorder?

-Children with ASD show behaviors that are repetitive and very routine.
-They can over or underreact to sensory input like sound or touch.
-Autism spectrum disorder can range from mild to severe, is persistent, and limits or impairs everyday functioning.
-Children with ASD have complex needs requiring the support of specialists in different fields working together.
+Many children with ASD have complex needs requiring the support of specialists in different fields working together.
 Treatment for ASD is most successful when it is designed to meet a child’s specific needs.

 We know you want what's best for your child.
 We're ready to assist you with your questions.